trappergor/cpp-docs.ru-ru/docs/mfc/reference/cd2dgeometry-class.md

     BOOL bAutoDestroy = TRUE);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `pParentTarget`
- Указатель на целевой объект отрисовки.
+ A pointer to the render target.

  `bAutoDestroy`
- Указывает, что объект будет уничтожен владельцем (pParentTarget).
+ Indicates that the object will be destroyed by owner (pParentTarget).

-##  <a name="combinewithgeometry"></a>CD2DGeometry::CombineWithGeometry
+##  <a name="combinewithgeometry"></a>  CD2DGeometry::CombineWithGeometry
- Объединяет этот geometry с заданной геометрий и сохраняет результат в ID2D1SimplifiedGeometrySink.
+ Combines this geometry with the specified geometry and stores the result in an ID2D1SimplifiedGeometrySink.

 ```
 BOOL CombineWithGeometry(